suvl/safetonet-prototype/README.md

 If not using docker, just cd to `SafeToNet.Prototype.Api` and do `dotnet run` or `dotnet watch run`, changing the values at appsettings.json or with env variables.
 Then as the nodejs server might not work, cd to `ClientApp` and run `react-scripts start`.

+As I've published the image to Dockerhub, you can also simply do this:

+`docker run --rm -it -p 80:80 -e WitAiConfiguration__ApiKey=$WITAPIKEY -e Food2ForkConfiguration__ApiKey=$FOODtoFORKAPI suvl/stn-prototype`